FULLER SMITH & TURNER PLC - Directorate Change

 PR Newswire

-Fuller, Smith & Turner PLC, the premium pub and hotel company and London brewer, today announces that Helen Jones has joined as an independent non-executive director with immediate effect.
+Fuller, Smith & Turner PLC ("Fuller's"), the premium pub and hotel company and London brewer, today announces the appointment of Adam Councell as Finance Director with effect from 27 August 2019.

-Helen is an experienced non-executive director.
-She currently sits on the Boards of international fast-dining restaurant group Vapiano SE and motor accessories and cycling giant, Halfords Group plc, where she chairs the CSR Committee.
-Helen was Group Executive Director at Caffé Nero, with responsibility for strengthening the brand's operational management, prior to which she was the Managing Director of Zizzi, the Italian casual dining chain.
-Helen was also responsible for the UK launch and European roll-out of Ben & Jerry's ice cream and is still involved today as vice-chairman of the Ben & Jerry's Board.
+Adam is currently Group Finance Director at Restore PLC - the document management and relocation company.
+Prior to moving to Restore, Adam had held several positions within Rentokil Initial, culminating in his promotion to Divisional Finance Director.
+Adam has also worked at advertising giant WPP and Whitbread.

-Helen said: "Three of my aunts ran tenanted pubs in Yorkshire, so there was a strong attraction to Fuller's.
-I couldn't be more excited - it's a great company that is undergoing an enormous change and I'm looking forward to playing my part in the next chapter in the Fuller's story."
+Adam is an operationally strong accountant who has experience of M&A and restructuring.
+He is a good team player, thrives on fixing complex organisational challenges and is described as intellectually curious.

-Chairman Michael Turner said: "Helen brings with her a wealth of knowledge in the retail and hospitality sectors combined with real entrepreneurial flair - that combination makes her an exciting addition to our Board.
-She is also an experienced non-executive director and I, and my fellow directors, are looking forward to working with her in the future."
+Adam said: "I'm really looking forward to joining Fuller's - especially at this pivotal moment in its grand history.
+Pubs play a crucial role in our social fabric - so I'm delighted to take on this challenge and add my contribution to Fuller's future success."

-There is no information required to be disclosed pursuant to Listing Rule 9.6.13R in relation to Helen Jones' appointment as a non-executive of the Company.
+Chairman Michael Turner said: "Adam has with a proven track record in quoted companies and is a strategic thinker.
+He will make a great addition to our Board and my colleagues and I are looking forward to working closely with him in the future."

 For further information please contact: